 There has been one state and no federal disaster declarations for Sacramento County from fire.
 It should be noted that this was from Southern Pacific Railroad Fires and Explosions (Roseville), so it was not truly a wildfire.
-This event did not affect the District.

-Table 2-8 Sacramento County - State and Federal Disaster Declarations Summary 1950-2020
+Table 8-9 Sacramento County - State and Federal Disaster Declarations Summary 1950-2020